csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `textStyle`

-override radio button label style for example if you want to change fontSize,....
+override checkBox button label style for example if you want to change fontSize,....

 | Type  | Required |
 | ----- | -------- |